antonfrancois/Demeter_metamorphosis/README.md

 - **reproducing_kernels.py** : Kornia inerited functions to use filter convolution with fft_conv.

+- **constants.py** : Files with different constants reused at different locations

 ## Contact

 You can find my contact on my website : http://helios.mi.parisdescartes.fr/~afrancoi/